 People who are prone to keloids should avoid cosmetic surgery.
 When surgery is necessary in such people, doctors can take special precautions to minimize the formation of keloids at the site of the incision.
 Examples of techniques that might be used to minimize keloid formation include covering the healing wound with hypoallergenic paper tape for several weeks after surgery, covering the wound with small sheets made of a silicone gel after the surgery, or using corticosteroid injections or radiation treatments at the site of the surgical wound at the beginning of the healing period.

 There is no single treatment for keloids, and most treatments do not give completely satisfying results.
 Two or more treatments may be combined.
 If you decide to pursue treatment for a keloid scar, you will have the best results if you start treatment soon after the keloid appears.
 Available treatments include:

-Dressings — Moist wound coverings made of silicone gel sheets have been shown in studies to reduce the size of keloids over time.
+- Dressings — Moist wound coverings made of silicone gel sheets have been shown in studies to sometimes reduce the size of keloids over time.
 This treatment is safe and painless.

-Corticosteroid injections — Injections with triamcinolone acetonide or another corticosteroid medicine typically are repeated at intervals of four to six weeks.
+- Corticosteroid injections — Injections into keloids with triamcinolone acetonide or another corticosteroid medicine typically are repeated at intervals of four to six weeks.
 This treatment can often reduce keloid size and irritation, but injections are uncomfortable.

 When To Call A Professional

 Keloids are primarily a cosmetic concern.
 If a scar becomes enlarged, itchy, uncomfortable, interferes with the movement of a joint, or creates an unacceptable cosmetic effect, discuss treatment options with your doctor.

 Keloids are harmless, cosmetic problems that do not become cancerous (malignant).
 Once a keloid stops growing, it usually remains stable unless the area is injured again.